minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	ALLY  COOL  GOOD

-and since you didn't reveal any letters, you would tell your opponent that his guess was wrong.
+and since you didn't reveal any letters, you would tell your opponent that her guess was wrong.

 Let's see a few more examples of this strategy.
 Given this three-word word list, if your opponent guesses the letter `O`, then you would break your word list down into two families:

 - `-OO-`, containing COOL and GOOD.